Near-ring/GameOfAmazonsAI/README.md

 # 322AI
-An implementation of Game of Amozon AI
+An MCTS implementation of Game of Amozon AI